 - A. All covered employees and covered students who have occupational exposure to bloodborne/airborne pathogens receive training on the epidemiology, symptoms, and transmission of bloodborne/airborne pathogen diseases.
-In addition, the training program covers, at a minimum, the following elements: - 1. a copy and explanation of the ECP; - 2. an explanation of the ECP and how to obtain a copy; - 3. an explanation of methods to recognize tasks and other activities that may involve exposure to blood, OPIM, and respiratory including what constitutes an exposure incident; - 4. an explanation of the use and limitations of engineering controls, work practices, and PPE; - 5. an explanation of the types, uses, location, removal, handling, decontamination, and disposal of PPE; - 6. an explanation of the basis for PPE selection; - information on the hepatitis B vaccine, including information on its efficacy, safety, method of administration, the benefits of being vaccinated, and that the vaccine will be offered free of charge to covered employees and at cost to covered students; - 8. information on the appropriate actions to take and persons to contact in an emergency involving blood, OPIM, or respiratory hazards; - 9. an explanation of the procedure to follow if an exposure incident occurs, including the method of reporting the incident and the medical follow-up that will be made available; - 10. information on the post-exposure evaluation and follow-up that the employer/college is required to provide for the covered employee or covered student following an exposure incident; - 11. an explanation of the signs and labels and/or color coding required by the standard and used at this facility;
+In addition, the training program covers, at a minimum, the following elements: - 1. a copy and explanation of the ECP; and how to obtain a copy; - 2. an explanation of methods to recognize tasks and other activities that may involve exposure to blood, OPIM, and respiratory including what constitutes an exposure incident; - 3. an explanation of the use and limitations of engineering controls, work practices, and PPE; - 4. an explanation of the types, uses, location, removal, handling, decontamination, and disposal of PPE; - 5. an explanation of the basis for PPE selection; - 6. information on the hepatitis B vaccine, including information on its efficacy, safety, method of administration, the benefits of being vaccinated, and that the vaccine will be offered free of charge to covered employees and at cost to covered students; - 7. information on the appropriate actions to take and persons to contact in an emergency involving blood, OPIM, or respiratory hazards; - 8. an explanation of the procedure to follow if an exposure incident occurs, including the method of reporting the incident and the medical follow-up that will be made available: - 9. information on the post-exposure evaluation and follow-up that the employer/college is required to provide for the covered employee or covered student following an exposure incident; - 10. an explanation of the signs and labels and/or color coding required by the standard and used at this facility; - 11. an opportunity for interactive questions and answers with the person conducting the training session.

-- 12. and an opportunity for interactive questions and answers with the person conducting the training session. - B. Training materials are available at Online.Cantola.com (for faculty) and Blackboard (for students).
+B. Training materials are available on the ATC Intranet (for faculty) and Blackboard (for students).
 The materials may also be made available by Program Directors/Chairs.